With world-class wine, handcrafted chocolate and views to die for, a trip to the Yarra Valley is something of an indulgence

-And part of being a traveller, is planning diversions along your regular routes to discover hidden spots, or to re-visit favoured haunts.
+And part of being a traveller is planning diversions along your regular routes to discover hidden spots, or to re-visit favoured haunts.
 Many of these special locations we regularly check out are in the delightful wine districts of each state.
 As an advocate of the ‘farm gate’, I love visiting these spots, so it’s a good thing we have several world-class wine regions scattered around the country!
-It’s also a great way to prep for the traveller’s infamous happy hour – not that you need an excuse to enjoy a full glass and a sunset with friends in any good camp.
+It’s also a great way to prep for the traveller’s infamous happy hour – not that you need an excuse to enjoy a full glass of wine and sunset with friends in any good camp.

-On a recent tour between Sydney and Melbourne, we knew it was time to revisit the Yarra Valley in Victoria, as it had been way too long.
+On a recent tour between Sydney and Melbourne, we knew it was time to revisit the world-renown wine district of the Yarra Valley in Victoria, as it had been way too long.
 The camps in and around the Dandenong and those along the Murrumbidgee and Murray also came under review, as it being damn hot, the relief the rivers and mountains could offer was high on the agenda.
 So we found ourselves plotting a run between river camps and mountain views, and what we found during our visit was simply a delight.
 It truly is all in the planning as to how much you enjoy what, in time, becomes a familiar run.

 PICKING A GROG SHOP

 The Yarra Valley, a bare hour from Melbourne, offers some really great wineries.
-There are the favourites such as De Bortoli, and another handful around Coldstream, including the popular Dominique Portet Winery.
+There are favourites such as De Bortoli, and another handful around Coldstream, including the popular Dominique Portet Winery.
 These are the go-to choices, but choosing a smaller boutique cellar door to explore can often turn up some great surprises.
 We like to choose the wineries we know and love, as well as one or two we haven’t been to before.
 The local information centres can help you decide which ones to visit, or a quick Google search on the ‘Yarra Valley wineries’ works a treat.
 Many offer a restaurant or cafe, and De Bortoli has some lovely shady grounds where we enjoyed a cheese platter overlooking the vast stretch of vines.
-This was after a visit to the cellar door and an entertaining round of tastings, along with the promise of a couple of bottles to enjoy with the sunset once back at camp.
+This was after a visit to the cellar door and an entertaining round of wine tastings, along with the promise of a couple of bottles to enjoy with the sunset once back at camp.

 FOR THE CHOCAHOLIC

 One of Victoria’s understated treasures is the Yarra Valley Chocolaterie and Ice Creamery at Yarra Glen, particularly on a hot day.
-Watching the chocolatiers at work is a real delight but the free samples is what draws the kids and adults like flies.
+Watching the chocolatiers at work is a real delight but the free samples are what draws the kids and adults like flies.
 With 40 acres devoted to chocolate, it’s unbelievable what taste temptations are available.
 Shelves overflowing with indulgent desserts, pastries and handcrafted choccies, not to mention the house-made ice cream selection, which you will find at the cafe tucked into the corner.
-It’s a great stop anytime of the day, one I would love to revisit as often as I can.
+It’s a great stop any time of the day, one I would love to revisit as often as I can.

 THE SOUL OF THE DANDENONGS

 With a retreat into the Dandenong Ranges, you will find William Ricketts Sanctuary, a hidden treasure in the Aussie bush that inspires a sense of wonder among visitors.
-William was a renowned artist, a sculptor in tranquility with a skill and imagination that has become an icon of the Dandenong.
+William was a renowned artist, a sculptor in tranquillity with skill and imagination that has become an icon of the Dandenong.
 He was a quiet soul who lived with the earliest Australians for many years, adopting their philosophies and respecting their spirituality and connection with nature.

 William Ricketts was a deeply spiritual man who began his major work, the Potters Sanctuary, in 1934, developing it up until his death in 1993.
 It is now known as the William Ricketts Sanctuary and was eventually acquired by the Victorian National Parks.
 You can visit his old workshop, and the sanctuary gardens feature many sculptures settled comfortably within the forest landscape in such a way that they emerge as part of the cool, quiet world surrounding you.
 Now a public park, the sanctuary offers a unique insight into the spiritual world of Aboriginal Australia.